Warfare in Sumer: Depictions

 Depictions of warfare are a common theme in Mesopotamian art.
 Usually the art, commissioned by the victors, would celebrate and glorify a military victory.
 Some notable examples are the Royal Standard of Ur and the Steele of the Vultures: the Royal Standard depicts soldiers, led by the king of Ur, marching over the corpses of their enemy, while others drag prisoners of war behind them; while the Steele of Vultures depicts the king of Lagash defeating the king of Umma, soldiers marching in a phalanx-like formation, and vultures carrying the severed heads of the soldiers from Umma, who had fallen in heaps in front of the soldiers from Lagash.
 Epigraphy and archaeological records show other depictions of warfare.

+Warfare and violence are common themes in Mesopotamian literature.
+Military campaigns were a frequent subject.
+Often, writers praised wars and battles, describing the conquests as glorious, or glorifying the wealth garnered from looting.
+One royal inscription from the Akkadian Empire describes the campaigns of King Manishtushu.
+It reads: "Manishtushu, king of the world; when he conquered Anshan and Shirihum, had ships cross the Lower Sea.
+The cities across the sea, thirty-two [in number], assembled for battle, but he was victorious [over them].
+Further, he conquered their cities, struck down their rulers, and after, he roused his troops, plundered as far as the Silver Mines.
+He quarried the black stone of the mountains across the Lower Sea, loaded it on ships, and moored [the ships] at the quay of Agade."